Anti-Textualism, Hostages, and Asymetric Partisan Dishonesty, Part Two

 Sometimes, the misstatements are truly trivial, such as Trump's claim that Republicans had been trying to overrule Roe for 54 years, rather than the 49 years that it was actually on the books.
 Wrong, but not a lie in any meaningful sense, and certainly unimportant substantively.

-But the problem arises when Trump fire-hoses his way through even contentious interviews.
+But the problem arises when Trump fire-hoses his way not merely through the softball Fox-type lovefests that he prefers but even through contentious interviews with real journalists.
 A few months ago on NBC's "Meet the Press," for example, he was asked whether he would do what he and his campaign have been saying they would do by gutting civil service protections for federal workers.
 Trump said this: "No, I wouldn’t do that.
 I want great people, whether they’re Republican or Democrat.
 I want great people.
 But I want people that love our country, not people that hate our country."

 The host was too focused on the next question to ask who exactly in the federal government hates our country, so Trump was able to make that oh-by-the-way-this-is-obvious assertion unchallenged.
 (And in that interview, he said that Roe had been on the books for 52 years, in case anyone was wondering whether he had bothered to get it right.).
 Similarly, when the host asked him about pardoning himself, he ranted: "I think it’s very unlikely.
 What, what did I do wrong?
 I didn’t do anything wrong.
 You mean because I challenge an election, they want to put me in jail?"
 There is so much wrong there that any interviewer has to pick and choose, and of course the very question reinforces the insane premise that Presidents can pardon themselves.